 - Property Absorption Rates: Increase modestly, particularly in multi-family and industrial sectors.

-While the broader economy may still appear fragile, subtle shifts—like rising consumer confidence or gradual improvements in leasing activity—indicate the market is healing.
-Construction Starts are rare, but existing properties begin to lease up, particularly Class B and C apartments, single-family rentals, and mobile home parks that offer affordability and utility.
+The broader economy may still look shaky, but you’ll start to notice subtle shifts, things like rising consumer confidence or gradual improvements in leasing activity, that signal the market is quietly healing.
+Construction starts are rare at this stage, but existing properties begin to fill up.
+Class B and C apartments, single-family rentals, and mobile home parks tend to lead the way, driven by affordability and basic utility needs.

 - Distressed Property Acquisition: Properties with deferred maintenance, low occupancy, or delinquent financing can be acquired below replacement cost.